gj3chavez/ReadmeGenerator/README.md

      1: Create a repo
      2: Open terminal
      3: Clone rep from Github
-     4: Create a "gitignore" file nd include node_modules/ and .DS_Store/ so that your node_modules directory isn't tracked
+     4: Create a "gitignore" file and             include
+        node_modules/ and .DS_Store/ so that your
+     node_modules directory isn't tracked
         or uploaded to GitHub.
 Be sure to create your .gitignore file before installing any npm dependencies.
      5: Create a folder: index.js
      6: Initiate npm by entering: npm init